 • Equality and Interculturalism

-We also create working groups to lead on specific events (for example the Summer Camp, our annual Network Gathering and our annual events around the COP UN climate talks)
+We also create working groups to lead on specific events (for example the Summer Camp, our annual Network Gathering and our events around our Growing Together project)

 These Working Groups are made up of individual youth activists from our member groups across Europe.
 Each Working Group has a Coordinator who has overall responsibility for the group and a representative from the Steering Group.
 If you're a member of a Young Friends of the Earth member group, then these groups provide an opportunity to become actively involved in shaping the network's focus, and contributing your skills and ideas.